fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 15.2.4 =
+* [Fixed] Fixes bugs when add-ons check for updates from multisite installations.
+* [Fixed] Fixes a bug when saving payment and payment frequency in the Classic Editor.
+* [Fixed] Fixes bugs around sanitizing and escaping data before using it.

 = 15.2.3 =
 * [Fixed] Improves the Description block visibility by adding a placeholder "Enter vehicle description...".
 Adds a Description block to the editor when editing vehicles to help users locate where to put free-form vehicle content.